America’s Premier Uranium Producer

 Henry Mountains — Utah

-The Henry Mountains Complex is a contiguous group of uranium properties which includes the Tony M/Southwest Deposit, the Copper Bench/Indian Bench Deposit, and the Tony M Mine.
-The 2012 NI 43-101 Technical Report on the Complex shows approximately 2.5 million tons of Indicated resources with an average grade of 0.27% U3O8 (12.8 million pounds U3O8) and approximately 1.61 million tons of Inferred resources with an average grade of 0.25% U3O8 (8.08 million pounds U3O8).
+The Henry Mountains complex is a contiguous group of uranium properties which includes the Tony M and Southwest deposit (the Tony M mine), the Copper Bench and the Indian Bench deposit (the Bullfrog project).
+The 2012 NI 43-101 technical report on the complex shows approximately 2.5 million tons of indicated resources with an average grade of 0.27 percent uranium (12.8 million pounds uranium) and approximately 1.61 million tons of inferred resources with an average grade of 0.25 percent uranium (8.08 million pounds uranium).

-The Beaver and Pandora Mines (two mines within the La Sal Complex) were in production as recently as late 2012, at which time they were placed on standby.
-The La Sal Complex includes four uranium/vanadium mines (La Sal, Beaver, Energy Queen and Pandora) connected by an extensive network of underground workings.
-The Complex is located in the La Sal Mining District along the La Sal Trend which runs east/west for about 20 miles.
-Ore is processed at the Company’s nearby White Mesa Mill.
+The La Sal complex is a fully-permitted and developed series of mines, including four uranium and vanadium mines (La Sal, Beaver, Energy Queen and Pandora) connected by an extensive network of underground workings.
+The complex is located in the La Sal mining district along the La Sal trend which runs east to west for about 20 miles.
+Ore is processed at the company’s nearby White Mesa mill.

 Daneros — Utah

-The fully-permitted and developed Daneros mine was in production until October 2012, at which point it was placed on standby.
-The Daneros Mine is located in Utah’s White Canyon Mining District from which historic production totaled more than 11 million pounds of uranium.
-Daneros contains approximately 156,600 tons of Inferred resources with an average grade of 0.21% containing 661,000 pounds of uranium (December 31, 2013).
-Ore is processed at the Company’s nearby White Mesa Mill.
+The fully-permitted and developed Daneros mine was in production as recently as October 2012, at which point it was placed on standby.
+It remains on standby as of early 2017.
+The Daneros mine is located in Utah’s White Canyon mining district from which historic production totaled more than 11 million pounds of uranium.
+Daneros contains approximately 156,600 tons of inferred resources with an average grade of 0.21 percent containing 661,000 pounds of uranium (December 31, 2013).
+Ore is processed at the company’s nearby White Mesa Mill.

 Wate – Arizona